People love doing it to me:

 People love asking me questions for which they have an answer in the moment and then blow me away with it…

-You can know all the techniques, strategies and mental linguistics on the planet…but…if you aren’t a person of influence, you haven’t got a chance.
-Similarly, you can be a person of influence but your client quite simply might not be motivated to change. (at least not yet!)
+You can know all the techniques, strategies, and mental linguistics on the planet, but if you aren’t a person of influence then you haven’t got a chance.
+Similarly, you can be a person of influence, but your client quite simply might not be motivated to change (at least not yet!).